-1. Bayer Advantix Flea Prevention – Best Overall
+1. Bayer Advantix Flea Prevention Dog Drops – Best Overall

 For fast-acting and long-lasting relief for your canine partner, the Bayer K9 Advantix II flea prevention is our top recommendation.
 We had great luck with this one and it seemed to live up to all expectations.
-Fleas, ticks, and lice will be killed within just 12 hours.
+Lice, fleas, and ticks will be killed within just 12 hours.
 Once applied, the Advantix formula continues to work for 30 days, so you don’t have to keep reapplying, and you don’t have to worry about whether your dog is protected.
 Moreover, biting flies and mosquitoes will be repelled to help keep your dog nice and comfortable.

-This package contains four applications to be applied in 30-day intervals, so it will last four months.
+This package contains six applications to be applied in 30-day intervals, so it will last six months.
 It’s a bit pricey as it’s one of the more expensive options.
 That said, it’s one of the more effective options.
 We feel that our money is well spent on this product, which is why it has earned our highest recommendation on this list.

 Despite being one of the most affordable methods of flea and tick prevention, the Hartz UltraGuard Dual Action topical is one of the best choices for keeping your dog free of pesky pests.
 Even though it’s priced so cheap, you still get three separate applications to last for three months of protection.
 While this isn’t as many as some other brands, it’s hard to complain with such a low price tag.